ostracod/breadtext/btslDocumentation/syntax.md

 ## Object-Oriented Features

-All classes are implicitly subclasses of the `Object` class.
-See [this page](builtIn.md) for the list of methods associated with `Object`.

 When a function is bound to a value, the keyword `this` in the function body will refer to the bound value.

 A method is actually a member variable whose value is a function.
 The function is bound to the class or an instance of the class.